Kernel Launch Based on a Sample Project

 Compilation macros provided by the Ascend C:

-• -DASCENDC_DUMP is used to control the dump function.
+• ASCENDC_DUMP is used to control the dump function.
 By default, the dump function is enabled.
 After you call printf/DumpTensor/assert, information is printed.
 (Note that the host function exists in the kernel file of the launch project.
-If the printf API is called in the host function, the printf initialization in the kernel will be triggered, affecting the kernel execution performance.)
-If this parameter is set to 0, the dump function is disabled.
+If printf is called in the host function, the printf initialization in the kernel will be triggered, affecting the kernel execution performance.)
+If this macro is defined as 0, the dump function is disabled.
 The following is an example:

 // Disable the printf printing function of all operators.